 SB 700 is designed to set 30% of the programs funds to provide rebates to low income communities in California.
 Also to establish job training and workforce programs for solar markets.
 So heads up for California State Senate for looking forward to have power independence and become the first 100% green energy state in America.

-If you have more questions on solar and how you can qualify, call Sunlux today.
+If you have more questions on solar and how you can qualify, contact Sunlux today.
 They are here to help to make sure you make the right choice and save the most money.
 Consult all your options before you switch.